redhat-developer/app-services-sdk-java/packages/smartevents-management-sdk/docs/ProcessorsApi.md

 ## processorsAPIListProcessors

-> ProcessorListResponse processorsAPIListProcessors(bridgeId, name, page, size, status, type)
+> CompletableFuture<ProcessorListResponse> processorsAPIListProcessors(bridgeId, name, page, size, status, type)

 Get the list of Processors of a Bridge instance